 A restful night’s sleep can greatly depend on your breathing.
-That’s why when you and your doctor are looking into treatment options for your sleep interruptions, it’s vital that you look at your breathing patterns and behaviors.
+That’s why when you and your doctor are looking into treatment options for your sleep interruptions, you must look at your breathing patterns and behaviors.

 What is Upper Airway Resistance Syndrome?